nic-dgl104-winter-2024/rrj-monika-789/README.md

 ### Week 8

-## Activity 1:RESEARCH A NEW LANGUAGE
+## Activity 1:Research a New Language

 ### Haskell